WeCanDoBetter/delphi/docs/example.md

 ## The Agent

 Finally, we create the agent.
 The agent uses the OpenAI API to generate responses.
-The agent's context is configured to use the `search` and `intro` functions.
+The agent is configured to use the `gpt-4-1106-preview` model, which supports function calls.

 ```ts
 // Create an OpenAI client